drwetter/testssl.sh/doc/testssl.1.md

 `-P, --preference`  displays the servers preferences: cipher order, with used openssl client: negotiated protocol and cipher.
 If there's a cipher order enforced by the server it displays it for each protocol (openssl+sockets).
 If there's not, it displays instead which ciphers from the server were picked with each protocol.

+`-S, --server_defaults`  displays information from the server hello(s):

+* Available TLS extensions,
+* TLS ticket + session ID information/capabilities,
+* session resumption capabilities,
+* Time skew relative to localhost (most server implementations return random values).
+* Several certificate information
+    - signature algorithm,
+    - key size,
+    - key usage and extended key usage,
+    - fingerprints and serial
+    - Common Name (CN), Subject Alternative Name (SAN), Issuer,
+    - Trust via hostname + chain of trust against supplied certificates
+    - EV certificate detection
+    - experimental "eTLS" detection
+    - validity: start + end time, how many days to go (warning for certificate lifetime >=5 years)
-`-S, --server_defaults`  displays information from the server hello(s): available TLS extensions, TLS ticket + session information/capabilities, session resumption capabilities, time skew relative to localhost (most server implementations return random values) and several certificate info: certificate signature algorithm, certificate key size, X509v3 key usage and extended key usage, certificate fingerprints and serial, revocation info (CRL, OCSP, OCSP stapling/must staple), certificate transparency info (if provided by server).
-When `--phone-out` supplied it checks against the certificate issuer whether the host certificate has been revoked.
+    - revocation info (CRL, OCSP, OCSP stapling + must staple).
+When `--phone-out` supplied it checks against the certificate issuer whether the host certificate has been revoked (plain OCSP, CRL).
-This section also displays certificate start and expiration time in GMT.
-In addition it checks the trust (CN, SAN, chain of trust).
+    - displaying DNS Certification Authority Authorization resource record
+    - Certificate Transparency info (if provided by server).

-For the trust chain check there are 5 certificate stores provided.
+For the trust chain check 5 certificate stores are provided.
 If the test against one of the trust stores failed, the one is being identified and the reason for the failure is displayed - in addition the ones which succeeded are displayed too.
 You can configure your own CA via ADDITIONAL_CA_FILES, see section `FILES` below.
 If the server provides no matching record in Subject Alternative Name (SAN) but in Common Name (CN), it will be indicated as this is deprecated.
-Also multiple server certificates are being checked for as well as the certificate reply to a non-SNI (Server Name Indication) client hello to the IP address.
-Also the Certification Authority Authorization (CAA) record is displayed and whether "Certificate Transparency" (CT) is supported (and if: how).
-TLS clock skew matches the time difference to the client.
+Also for multiple server certificates are being checked for as well as for the certificate reply to a non-SNI (Server Name Indication) client hello to the IP address.
+Regarding the TLS clock skew: it displays the time difference to the client.
 Only a few TLS stacks nowadays still support this and return the local clock `gmt_unix_time`, e.g. IIS, openssl < 1.0.1f.
 In addition to the HTTP date you could e.g. derive that there are different hosts where your TLS and your HTTP request ended -- if the time deltas differ significantly.

 `-x <pattern>, --single-cipher <pattern>` tests matched `pattern` of ciphers against a server.
 Patterns are similar to `-V pattern , --local pattern`, see above about matching.